deepmammu/awsnotes/README.md

 ```

+Use Case:

+No user registration management needed

+Grant limited AWS access (S3, DynamoDB) using temporary credentials

+Ideal for mobile apps and SaaS integrations

 ## 3. Serverless API Gateway Authentication (Cognito Authorizer)

 Secure your API Gateway endpoints using Cognito User Pool authorizer — perfect for serverless apps with Lambda.